 To become a Certified Nursing Assistant, you must do exactly like the title says and become certified.
 As a CNA, you will be responsible for the overall care of the patient and will be required to address their medical and daily life needs.
 This high level of responsibility, therefore requires that you receive official training, monitored practice and have performed adequately in a standardized test.

-Although we wish there was just one set of requirements, when it comes to being a CNA, the requirements are different depending on the state you are applying to work in.
+Although we wish there was just one set of requirements when it comes to being a CNA, the requirements are different depending on the state you are applying to work in.
 Each state has their own test, and have different requirements.
-These differences can range from time required as an intern, age, level of prior education and forms of identification.
+These differences can range from the time required as an intern, age, level of prior education and forms of identification.

 General CNA Qualification Requirements

 However, what is unanimous between all the states, are the following requirements:

 - You will need to pass an accredited course.

 - You must pass that state’s respective CNA exam.

 - You must pass a Practical Exam that will monitor your ability to perform basic CNA duties.

 - You must have a certain amount of on duties experience as an intern or working in a lab.